Georgi Dermendzhiev: Levski Sofia

 On 22 January 2019, Dermendzhiev returned to Bulgaria, being appointed as head coach of Levski Sofia.
 He was released from his duties on 29 April 2019.

 Bulgaria

 In October 2019, Dermendzhiev was appointed as head coach of the national team to manage the side during the remaining Euro 2020 qualifiers.
 In April 2020, his contract was extended for an additional six months, with the option for a further one year and a half.
 In December 2020, the Football Union announced that Dermendzhiev will not continue in his position as manager after the national team failed to qualify for Euro 2020 via the playoff route and was relegated from League B to League C in the Nations League.
 Dermendzhiev had previously faced strong criticism by Minister of Youth and Sports Krasen Kralev due to the perceived failure to integrate more U-21 players into the senior team and the results attained, including the team's tendency to concede last-minute goals.

+Ludogorets Razgrad

+In October 2023, Dermendzhiev was appointed manager of Ludogorets Razgrad for the third time.
+He successfully led the team to a 13th consecutive league title.
+In August 2024, Dermendzhiev stepped down as head coach following the club's elimination from the Champions League by Azerbaijani team Qarabagh.